 Examples of textile offerings made from sustainable materials are 100% organic towels and eucalyptus sheets.
 In the Bath area, approximately 80% of all our non-fabric shower curtains are made of PEVA or EVA instead of vinyl, and we have shifted over 65% of our non-fabric shower liner assortment from PVC to EVA.
 Bamboo is used in a collection of bath furniture, bath accessories, placemats, cutting boards, serveware, and snack tables.

 Customers will also find sustainable products in our buybuy BABY stores.
 The assortment includes layette and bedding made of organic cotton, as well as organic towels and washcloths.
 Stores offer an organic mattress option, as well as a mattress that uses soy foam.
-Customers can also choose from an assortment of toys made from recyclable plastic, organic baby food options, and natural cleaning products.
+Customers can also choose from an assortment organic baby food options and natural cleaning products.
 We also sell a number of Green Guard certified mattresses and cribs.

 Consistent with our customer focused mission, we continue to explore additional opportunities to satisfy customer needs in these broad categories of sustainability and energy efficiency.